ifad/couchdb-lucene-build/README.md

 TCP socket and connects to the configured couchdb servers, in order to use CouchDB's `_changes` facility to keep the lucene index up to date.

-CouchDB spawns the `tools/couchdb-external-hook.py` script that connects to the `couchdb-lucene` socket and provides full-text indexing services under an HTTP path - `_fti` by default.
+CouchDB uses a `proxy_handler` to connect to `couchdb-lucene`'s socket and provides full-text indexing services under an HTTP path - `/_fti` by default.

 Development: how to get up and running quickly
 ==============================================